Neither the cause nor the mechanism of schizophrenia is known.

-Deterioration in social functioning can lead to a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more , poverty, and homelessness.
+Deterioration in social functioning can lead to a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more , poverty, and homelessness.
 People with untreated schizophrenia may lose contact with their families and friends and often find themselves living on the streets of large cities.
 The condition can last a lifetime, with poor psychosocial functioning throughout the lifetime in most cases.

 Did You Know...

 What precisely causes schizophrenia is not known, but current research suggests a combination of hereditary and environmental factors.
 Fundamentally, however, it is a biologic problem (involving molecular and functional changes in the brain), although certain external factors such as major life stresses or substance use Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
 The substances... read more can serve as triggers.